 Norwegian Centre for Addiction Research

-SERAFs grant from the Research Council of Norway enables SERAF to perform clinical addiction research at an international level and contributes to a more sufficient, evidence-based treatment of addiction disorders.
-To meet the request from the research council we have significantly increased our alcohol research.
-We conduct extensive dissemination of addiction research through publications, lectures, courses, supervision and teaching of master and PhD students.
+SERAF conducts extensive dissemination of addiction research through publications, lectures, courses, supervision and teaching of master and PhD students.
 SERAF has a broad national and international network in the field of clinical addiction research.

-The population of people who develop substance use disorders will change in the future and the corresponding need for new knowledge of the medical consequences of an altered pattern of substance and alcohol use will increase.
-In order to provide the best possible treatment for people with alcohol and substance use disorders and to ensure the treatment is aligned with new clinical practices we must both generate new knowledge and be able to relate rationally to knowledge generated by others.
-Furthermore, we contribute to the implementation of new knowledge by teaching practitioners in the latest clinical research through our courses and master program.
+The population of people who develop substance use disorders will change in the future and the corresponding need for new knowledge of the medical consequences of an altered pattern of substance and alcohol use is increasing.
+In order to provide the best possible treatment for people with alcohol and substance use disorders and to ensure the treatment is aligned with new clinical practices we must both generate new knowledge and judiciously integrate knowledge generated by others.
+Through our courses and master’s program, we contribute to the implementation of new knowledge by teaching practitioners the latest clinical research.

-- The NorComt study is a cohort study of people beginning in OMT- or inpatient treatment.
+• NorComt cohort study of people beginning in OMT- or inpatient treatment

-National networking through joint research projects happens to be the most fruitful way to network nationally.
-DARCY, NorComt and the naltrexone study are good examples of well-functioning national networks through joint projects.
-SERAF has recruited national and international researchers in 20 % positions.
+SERAF has recruited national and international researchers.
 Several of the guest researchers have brought valuable research skills back to their main positions and this has formed the basis for a formal national network for clinical drug research.